himanshu-sv/kyma-addons/addons/cds-connector-0.0.1/docs/overview.md

 **Prerequisite**

-It uses the API token for makinng API calls to Github.
+It uses the API token for makinng API calls to Context driven services.

 **Components**